aptdnfapt/qwen-worker-proxy/README.md

 ## Overview

-This project provides a Cloudflare Worker that acts as an OpenAI-compatible proxy for Qwen's AI models.
+This project provides a Cloudflare Worker that acts as an OpenAI-compatible proxy for Qwen's AI models form free 2000 req/day of  [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code).
 It handles OAuth2 authentication, token management, and provides standard OpenAI API endpoints.

 ## Features